dp-betalock/DJITelloDrone-YOLOv8/README.md

 ### Notes
 - The TelloCV_GitHubScript.py script features comments/annotations to help in understanding what happens at each line of code.
 - This is one of my first projects uploaded onto GitHub, and I am also learning how to use GitHub for the first time.
-It may not be perfect, but I did my best to ensure that this project functions correctly after cloning and I included a troubleshooting section at the bottom of this readme in case problems arise.
+It may not be perfect, but I did my best to ensure that this project functions correctly after cloning and I included a troubleshooting section near the bottom of this readme in case problems arise.

 ### Key Features
-- YOLOv8
+- YOLOv8 object detection 👀
-- Drone is controlled with Tello app
+- Drone is controlled with the Tello app 🎮
-- Exported video results
+- Exported video results 🎥

 # Usage/Instructions
 ### Requirements